dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment2.md

 # DAT450/DIT247: Programming Assignment 2: Generating text from a language model

 In this assignment, we extend the models we investigated in the previous assignment in two different ways:
 - In the previous assignment, we used a model that takes a fixed number of previous words into account.
-Now, we will use a model capable of a variable number of previous words: a *recurrent neural network*.
+Now, we will use a model capable of considering a variable number of previous words: a *recurrent neural network*.
 (Optionally, you can also investigate *Transformers*.)
 - In this assignment, we will also use our language model to generate texts.

 ### Pedagogical purposes of this assignment